-The Harold Linklater’s Kinoomaagegaamig Lounge is a study space where you and your teachers can come together to share ideas as well as relax.
-You’ll feel at home in the lounge, with its couches, microwave, mini-fridge, and coffee-maker.
+The Harold Linklater’s Kinoomaagegaamig Lounge is a study space where you and your teachers can come together to share ideas, as well as relax.
+You’ll feel at home in the lounge, with its couches, microwave, mini-fridge and coffee-maker.

 Clubs and Societies

 Lakehead is home to the Thunderwolves varsity sports that range from basketball to wrestling.
-The Lakehead Thunderwolves participate both in Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
+The Lakehead Thunderwolves participate in both Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
 Get more information on varsity athletics at Lakehead including try-out dates.

 Recreation and Intramurals

 Lakehead offers recreational sports and leagues regardless of your skill level.
-Recreational sports include hockey, soccer, and ultimate Frisbee.
+Recreational sports include hockey, soccer and ultimate Frisbee.
 Joining a team is a great way to meet other people and stay active, whether you are continuing to play a sport or starting a new one.

 Student Accessibility Services (SAS)

-If you have a disability that requires academic accommodation and support, the Student Accessibility Services (SAS) is available to help.
+If you have a disability that requires academic accommodation and support, Student Accessibility Services (SAS) is available to help.
 It is important that you reach out to the office as soon as possible to ensure the appropriate supports are in place for you at the beginning of the school year.
 For information about supports you can access at Lakehead, visit the SAS website.

 Safe Spaces (LGBTQ)